Project Z2 - Magnetoelectric Sensor Characterization

 A10 (Magnetic Noise of Magnetoelectric Sensors) Conduction of noise density measurement.

-B1 (Sensor Noise Performance and Analogue System Design) Takeover of analogue hardware concepts of individual sensors for ME and SAW sensor characterization and related front ends for biomedical applications.
+B1 (Sensor Noise Performance and Analogue System Design) Takeover of analogue hardware concepts of individual sensors for sensor characterization and related front ends for biomedical applications.

-B2 (Digital Signal Processing) Takeover of digital signal processing routines for ME and SAW sensor characterization and for biomedical applications.
+B2 (Digital Signal Processing) Takeover of digital signal processing routines for biomedical applications, assess online calibration during biomedical measurement and ME cantilever actuator characterization.

 B9 (Magnetoelectric Sensors for Movement Detection and Analysis) Hardware support.